Are you curious

 Some properties don’t allow children on the shared safari activities at all if they are really young because it is not fair on other guests.
 So you need to factor in the costs to hire a private vehicle and guide.
 We work through the myriad of options so it doesn’t get overwhelming.

-This is very important because if your children are really young, they won’t even be allowed on game vehicles in some places – unless you hire a private vehicle and guide at an additional cost.
-Gorilla and chimp trekking are age-restricted, while walking safaris and mokoro safaris (in a dugout canoe) are also out of the question for children under 16 (on average) due to safety restrictions.
+If you want to gorilla trek, chimpanzee trek, go on a walking safari or mokoro (dugout canoe) the age restriction is generally 16 and over due to safety reasons.
 Some walks are available in areas that aren’t home to large predators.
-Plus there’s a number of cultural walks children can do with local San people, Himba and Maasai.
-They’re fun, educational and interactive, encouraging children to enjoy their time in the bush and even letting them meet children from other cultures while learning their traditions.
+Plus there’s a number of cultural walks children can do with local San people in Botswana, Himba in Namibia and Maasai in East Africa.
+They’re fun, educational and interactive, encouraging children to enjoy their time in the bush and even letting them meet and play with little ones from the local village.
 So be sure to check with your specialist about any age restrictions relating to the activities you’re most looking forward to.

 We’re obviously biased, but in our humble opinion any list of the best international holiday destinations for kids should include Africa.
 And it shouldn’t just be on the list – thanks to the huge personal rewards and big life lessons it offers, Africa should be right at the top!